ibm-developer/ibm-openapi-support/README.md

 ## Quick start

 Swaggerize contains two modules, index.js and utils.js.
-The  described below:
+They are described below:

 * __utils.loadAsync__: This utility method is used for loading a swagger document from a file path or url.
 The method takes two arguments and returns a dictionary with two keys, _**loaded**_ and _**parsed**_.
 The _**loaded**_ key contains a javascript object containing the original document.
 The _**parsed**_ key contains the a dictionary with parsed swagger elements.
 The arguments to __loadAsync__:
 	- path or url to the openApi document.